crennicke/CS400-TeamX-024/proposal.md

      * Getters and Setters are given.

-Name each interface or class and briefly describe its function or purpose.
+6. Name each interface or class and briefly describe its function or purpose.
+     * Car Class: This class stores the information of the car such as the license plate number and type of car.
+     * Garage Class: This class stores the information of the garage structure such as how many of each type of spot, how many spots are left, and time stayed in garage.